 Alzheimer’s, in particular, is caused by an unusual build-up of proteins that are within and around the brain cells.
 One of the proteins, called amyloids, play a central role in Alzheimer’s disease as these plaques first develop in the areas of the brain involved with memory and other cognitive functions.
 The other protein called tau, creates tangles within the brain cells that disrupt its ability to communicate with other cells.

 The abnormal presence of these proteins may affect specific brain regions involved in memory, ultimately causing Alzheimer’s disease.

 Other forms of dementia could be caused by traumatic brain injuries, pre-existing vascular disorders, lack of blood flow in the brain, and other brain disorders such as Parkinson’s.

-Based on the Well-being of the Singapore Elderly (WiSE) study conducted in 2015, it revealed that 1 in 10 people aged 60 years old and above in Singapore has dementia.
+Based on the Well-being of the Singapore Elderly (WiSE) study conducted in 2015, 1 in 10 people aged 60 years old and above in Singapore has dementia.

 Early Stage (Mild)